signalscorps/file2stix/docs/extractions.md

 }
 ```

-Note, the `number_observed` property is dependant on TLP level set and `identity` used.
+Note, the `number_observed` property is dependant on TLP level set , `identity` used and any custom white lists or confidence scoring applied at time of upload.

 Everytime file2stix creates an SCO it contains an `object_marking_refs` with the same TLP as the report uploaded and if TLP Green/Amber/Red a `created_by_ref` of the identity that created it.